Skip to main content

 8(diagnosis) 20s silent fail on every scanUndetected row miss

-The first two were stupid-mine.
-Chromium needs all of Playwright's vetted system libs; I should have started from the Playwright base image instead of apt-installing.
-Lighthouse needs Node; the Python-variant Playwright image ships Python only.
-Add NodeSource.
-Done.
+The first two were squarely on me.
+Chromium needs all of Playwright's vetted system libs, so I should have started from the Playwright base image instead of apt-installing it myself.
+Lighthouse needs Node, and the Python-variant Playwright image ships Python only, so I added NodeSource and moved on.

 uv grabbed Python 3.14

-I asked uv for a FastAPI service and it built one.
-What I did not notice was which Python it had picked. uv defaults to the newest Python it can find.
-At the time, that was 3.14.
-One of my transitive dependencies (pyiceberg, via supabase) does not publish wheels for 3.14, so uv started a source build, which needs a C toolchain the container does not have.
+I asked uv for a FastAPI service and it built me one; what I didn't clock was which Python it had reached for. uv defaults to the newest Python it can find, which at the time was 3.14.
+One of my transitive dependencies (pyiceberg, by way of supabase) doesn't publish wheels for 3.14, so uv kicked off a source build, and a source build wants a C toolchain the container doesn't have.

 The fix was to pin Python at the Dockerfile layer, not the pyproject layer: